-MPI vs. EMPI vs. UMPI: What the Next Generation of Patient Matching Looks Like
+MPI vs. EMPI vs. UMPI: The Next Generation of Patient Matching

 Why is Patient Matching So Important Today?

 Patient matching is the ability to link all of a patient’s data across different applications to one correct person, using demographic data as the key, to form a comprehensive understanding of each patient.
 But patient matching is challenging because 30% of demographic data is inaccurate, incomplete, or inconsistent.
 This problem multiplies when systems attempt to exchange information with one another.
 The Pew Charitable Trusts recently reported that match rates are far below the desired level for effective data exchange across organizations.

 As the number and variety of data sources continues to increase with M&A activity and care-coordination efforts, more healthcare initiatives—like population health, value-based care, and digital access—begin to depend on accurate health data.
 Legacy patient matching technologies already struggle to perform at scale and will not be able to sustain new initiatives and new data sources.
 This leads to decreased patient safety and increased cost, as the accuracy of analytics, billing, and clinical decision making are all tied to the accuracy of patient records.

 How is patient matching done?

 Patient matching has long been an issue that technology tries to address, most recently with master patient index (MPI) technology.
 So far, there have been two revolutions in this approach: